-What are students’ comfort level/experience in the outdoors?
+What are your students’ comfort level/experience in the outdoors?
 Will any students have difficulty spending 8-10 hours per day outside?
 Will any students have difficulty hiking 1-4 miles per day? (please be specific and include names of students):

 Describe students with special needs, learning accommodations, one-on-one support (please be specific and include names of students and any pertinent teaching strategies so that our instructors can prepare lessons and activities accordingly):

-Describe any ELL students who would benefit from a Spanish-speaking or other secondary-language instructor (please be specific and include names of students):
+Describe any English language learners who would benefit from a Spanish-speaking or other secondary-language instructor (please be specific and include names of students):

-Describe any social/team-building goals for your students.
+Describe any social/team-building goals that you have for your students.

 We provide field journals for the students at Mountain School to help them collect, review, and learn new ideas and concepts.

-Please describe your preference for how much time and attention you’d like the students to spend on using their field journals while at Mountain School:
+Please describe your preference for how much time and attention you’d like the students to spend using their field journals while at Mountain School:

-Please circle journal activities that you would like us to emphasize:
+Please circle or highlight the journal activities that you would like us to emphasize:

 Nature Drawing